garrett-sutton/garrett-sutton.github.io/_posts/2024-6-22-chicago-prep.md

 plan that I end up not listening to my body, potentially a bit burnt out, and maybe even hurt.
-This will also be helpful in not putting too much pressure on myself when some of the normal disruptions to the routine occur.
-And ultimately, I'll be able to feel the specifics as I go rather than try to stick to specific workouts and volume numbers that couldn't take into account how I would be feeling when I get
+This will also be helpful in not putting too much pressure on myself when some of the disruptions to my routine occur.
+And ultimately,
+I'll be able to feel the specifics as I go rather than try to stick to specific workouts and volume numbers that couldn't take into account how I would be feeling when I get